teamdigitale/teamdigitale.governo.it/en/jobpositions/cybersecurity.md

 - Advanced knowledge of TCP/IP networking, and network services such as DNS, SMTP, DHCP, etc.
 - Strong experience with an interpreted programming language (PHP, Python, Ruby, etc.)
 - Extensive knowledge of internet security issues and the threat landscape
-- Excellent communication, presentation, interpersonal, and analytical skills, ability to communicate complex interaction concepts clearly
+- Excellent communication, presentation, interpersonal and analytical skills, ability to communicate complex interaction concepts clearly
 - Track record in providing leadership, direction, and mentorship for a team of software engineers